AIDC-AI/Marco-o1/src/README.md

 1. It can generate serval chain for a given question.
 2. When find wrong answer, we will rollback to latest node, add a new node to hint model to generate a new answer.
 We call it reflection time.
 3. Multi-model double check.
 Inspired by pair programming, we use two models to generate data, and another model to generate some node, such as double check, to prevent thinking dependency.
-4. We define some node as mcts action.
+4. We define some node as MCTS action.
 5. We opensource a data annotation tool to filter the data.

 <img src="/assets/cot_in_code.jpg"/>